 Minton had two six-inch long scratches on his side, which he claimed must have happened during his CPR attempt on Molly under his arm.

-Carbondale PD, for whatever reason, immediately handed the investigation over to the Illinois State Police, who arrived shortly after the 911 call was made.
+For whatever reason, Carbondale PD immediately handed the investigation over to the Illinois State Police, most likely due to a conflict of interest.

 So what’s the kicker of this case?
-Well, Minton has never been charged with any crime whatsoever.
-And neither has his roommate.
+Well, the police never charged Minton or Romack with any crime.

-Molly’s death was not ruled a suicide or homicide after the shooting.
-It was ruled as “suspicious”, citing there was not enough evidence to show homicide or suicide.
+Young’s death has not been ruled a suicide or homicide, only “suspicious.”
+There was not enough evidence to show homicide or suicide.
+Give me a break.

-During the coroner’s inquest, it came out that Molly had been depressed and was threatening suicide in text messages to both Minton and Romack.
-There were also dark journal entries mentioned, too, but some were over two years old.
+During the coroner’s inquest, it was revealed that Young had been depressed and had threatened suicide in text messages to Minton and Romack.
+Dark journal entries were also mentioned, but some were over two years old.

-In August 2013, Jackson County State’s Attorney, Mike Carr, announced that NO charges would be filed and the case is closed.
+In August 2013, Jackson County State’s Attorney, Mike Carr, announced NO charges would be filed, and he closed the case.